vectos/vectos-site-astro/src/content/blog/mycelium-v2-series-overview.md

 Philips Hue and Tado are also using with a hub (central) architecture which is more power efficient.

-Also we rewrote the edge peripheral firmware in Rust using `no_std`.
+We also rewrote the edge peripheral firmware in Rust using `no_std`.
 We are reusing the frontend and backend from the previous version.

 - The frontend is already React+TypeScript with Tailwind setup.
 A few changes should make it work with Tauri.
 - The backend is written in Scala.
 There is already authentication in place and also we already have a way to store and retrieve measurements!

 ## High-Level Architecture